Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization

-\textbf{Controllability (defective grasp).} Internal-force directions must be \emph{controllable} by the hand. $\mathcal{N}(\mathbf{J}^{\!\top})\neq\{\mathbf{0}\}$ defines a \emph{defective} grasp (some force directions are not actuable), but this only blocks our method if those directions \emph{overlap} the internal space (non-trivial intersection).
-Directions in the intersection $ \mathcal{N}(\mathbf{G}) \cap \mathcal{N}(\mathbf{J}^{\!\top}) $ are uncontrollable internal forces: they exist kinematically but cannot be generated by any joint torques (hyperstatic case).
-Practically, we require $ \mathcal{N}(\mathbf{G}) \cap \mathcal{N}(\mathbf{J}^{\!\top}) = \{\mathbf{0}\} $.
-These kernel conditions are checked online from the estimated \(\mathbf{G}\) and \(\mathbf{J}\).
-If they are not satisfied (no internal-force direction or uncontrollable/hyperstatic case), the RSC does not apply and should defer to regrasp (repositioning fingers or reorienting the hand).
+Directions in the intersection of these kernels are uncontrollable internal forces: they exist kinematically but cannot be generated by joint torques (hyperstatic case).
+The condition $\mathcal{N}(\mathbf{G}) \cap \mathcal{N}(\mathbf{J}^{\!\top}) = \{\mathbf{0}\} $ is checked online.
+A less restrictive formulation would retain only the controllable subset of \(\mathcal{N}(\mathbf{G})\), excluding directions in the intersection.
+If no controllable internal-force direction remains, RSC is not applied and control should defer to regrasp.

-\paragraph{Estimation and sensing} Contact locations and normals are estimated from PzR arrays and kinematics to update $\mathbf{G}$ and $\mathbf{J}$ online.
-Errors in the object frame and contact geometry can bias moment arms, but internal-force modulation primarily increases normal components and remains robust to moderate inaccuracies.

-\paragraph{Scope} The controller targets precision grasps and stabilization.
-Dynamic manipulation, large contact patches, or tasks requiring controlled torsional moments fall outside our assumptions and would benefit from planners that co-optimize motion and contact over richer models.
+\textbf{Contact-centric formulation.} The grasp matrix is written with respect to an object-frame origin, often chosen at the center of mass \cite{DBLP:reference/robo/PrattichizzoT16}, but for internal-force regulation this origin is arbitrary since $\mathcal{N}(\mathbf{G})$ is invariant to translations of the reference point.
+The adaptive grasp controller therefore does not require an explicit object model (pose, center of mass, or inertial properties), and relies only on instantaneous contact geometry provided by tactile sensing and proprioception.